-Harry Warren Wilson can be found between 1924 and 1969; according to Barrie and Wendy Armstrong he may have been a pupil of R Anning Bell around 1920.
+Harry Warren Wilson can be identified with certainty between 1924 and 1969, but according to Barrie and Wendy Armstrong he may have been a pupil of R Anning Bell around 1920.
 The 1924 reference is the first occasion on which he exhibited at the RA, which he continued to do until 1952.
 His glass was made at the Glass House in Fulham, in the area where he lived until he moved to Kingston, Surrey.
 He also painted murals and produced mosaics, of which there is one of 1951 at the London School of Economics.

 Glass: Brighton and Hove, – Christ the King, South Patcham; Fittleworth

 Glassmakers of Birningham (see under T W Camm)

 A Hastings company that produced memorials, though only two both dated 1823 are known for certain.
 There are several persons of the name at slightly later dates in the town.
 George Winter of Isabella Cottage, stonemason, appears only in PD 1839 and in the 1832 edition of PD there are two possibles, both called James.
 One, the more probable, is a stonemason with two addresses in Priory Street and Courthouse Street and the other is a bricklayer in Bourne Street.
 It is likely that the two stonemasons at least are connected with the maker of memorials, if not the same.